-18 Medicaid Unwinding Leads to Churn, Backlogs, and Delayed Services in Many States | CLASP
+18 Medicaid Unwinding Leads to Churn, Backlogs, and Delayed Services in Many States | CLASP usual recurring Medi-Cal redeterminations and the one-time transitions from unwind pending cases.

 19 Procedural disenrollments are cases where people are disenrolled because they did not complete the renewal process and can occur when the state has outdated contact information or because the enrollee does not understand or otherwise does not complete renewal packets within a specific timeframe.